 In general, an employer has a duty to provide a reasonably safe work environment.
 Depending on the particular workplace, this might mean supplying employees with suitable safety equipment.
 External factors, such as the pandemic, can alter what reasonable safety measures need to be taken.
 Under the pandemic guidelines, employers might need to supply personal protective equipment and sanitizing products.
 They could also have to implement hygienic protocols designed to prevent spread.
 A business that refused to address these issues could be found to have committed willful misconduct, and could be held legally responsible for harm done to workers who became infected.
 These types of cases are fact-specific and require thorough investigation by an experienced employment law attorney to determine if a potential claim exists.

 Retaliation against employees who refuse to work during the pandemic

 Throughout the pandemic, the U.S Department of Labor’s Occupational Safety and Health Administration (OSHA) has repeatedly reminded employers that it is illegal to retaliate against workers who report unsafe and unhealthful working conditions during the coronavirus pandemic.
 If you refused to work because your employer did not implement sufficient safety protocols, threats made against you are illegal.
 If you were fired for refusing to work, your employer could be liable for wrongful termination, which might make you eligible for monetary compensation and/or reinstatement.
 Our employment law attorneys can review your circumstances and advise you about your rights.

 Schedule a free consultation with our employment lawyers in Northern and Southern California

 Mastagni Holstedt, APC helps workers assert their rights to a safe workplace and obtain compensation for an employer’s willful misconduct.
 To schedule a free consultation, call or contact us online.
-We have offices in Sacramento, Rancho Cucamonga, Pleasanton, Redwood City and Stockton.
+We have offices in Sacramento, Rancho Cucamonga, Pleasanton and Redwood City.